rita-barbosa/LAPR5-2425/docs/sprint-2/1220683/us-6.4.2/readme.md

 >
 > **Answer:** I want that the definition of allowed users to access not to be hardcoded but defined in a file.

+> **Question:** Are we supposed to set up a Windows or Linux machine?
+When it says "access the solution," is it referring to the VM that will run the module for US 6.4.1?
+Should access be configured to restrict by IPs or by domain users?
+>
+> **Answer:** Again, I’m not specifying the OS to use; it depends on the solution you’ve designed.
+When it says “access the solution,” it means exactly that: accessing and using the solution you designed to respond to the RFP.
+The prompt states, “only want clients on DEI's internal network (wired or via VPN) to be able to access the solution,” and it doesn’t specify domain users.

 ## 3. Analysis

 To allow only the customers from DEI's internal network to access the solution provided some limitations must be implemented